amgebauer/SPHSloshingSimulation/README.md

 python simulate.py
 ```

-If you are using windows as operating system, add the names of the DualSPHysics in the
+If you are using windows as operating system, add the paths of the DualSPHysics executables in the
-corresponding section in `simulate.py`.
+corresponding section in `lib/config.py`.

 ## Requirements